ehlesp/smallab-k8s-pve-guide/G026 - K3s cluster setup 09 ~ Setting up a kubectl client for remote access.md

       $ touch $HOME/.kube/config ; chmod 640 $HOME/.kube/config
       ~~~

 3. Edit the `config` file and edit the `server:` line present there.
-You'll have to replace the url with the external IP and port of the K3s server node from which you got the configuration file.
-For instance, it could be `https://10.4.1.1:6443` (the `k3sserver01` node in this guide):
+You have to replace the URL with the external IP and port of the K3s server node from which you got the configuration file.
+For this guide, it has to be `https://10.4.1.1:6443` which corresponds to the `k3sserver01` node created in the previous [chapter **G025**](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md#k3s-server-node-setup):

     ~~~yaml
     ...